 The yellow poplar weevil, Odontopus calceatus, is also called the tuliptree leafminer, magnolia leafminer and the sassafras weevil.
-These tiny (about 1/8 inch), black, chunky weevils feed on the buds and leaves.
+These tiny (about 1/8 inch long), black, chunky weevils feed on the buds and leaves.
 Their tiny, white, legless grubs mine in the leaves.
 The adults overwinter in leaf litter under the host trees.
 On warm spring days they fly up and feed on buds and leaves.
 In May and early June eggs are laid in a row inside the midrib.
 After hatching, the grubs mine the leaves and cause blotch mines.
 Usually the blotch starts near the tip of the leaf.
 When ready to pupate, grubs move to an inflated portion of the mine and spin a spherical silk cocoon that soon turns brown.
 The inside of the mine is filled with strings of silk and frass.
 A new generation of adults emerges in mid June.
 By mid July the adults have disappeared to their hiding places in leaf litter and will remain inactive until spring.
 Tuliptree may host up to nineteen grubs per leaf.
 The yellow poplar weevil is a sporadic pest, and outbreaks occur at irregular intervals.
 We have one generation per year.

 Yellow poplar weevils feed on and mine the leaves of tuliptree (yellow poplar), magnolia, sassafras, and sweet bay.
 Adults feed on the foliage, often removing only the lower epidermis and mesophyl.
 This feeding causes chlorotic spots and heavily damaged trees appear scorched.
 Feeding by the newly emerged weevils can be severe causing premature leaf drop.
 Their damage makes trees unsightly, but probably does not affect its overall health.